Borkus-Faber/Iris-3D-Data-Visualizer/README.md

 # Iris-3D-Data-Visualizer
 **PROJECT DESCRIPTION**

-This project provides a Python script for Blender that allows the user to visualize the Iris dataset as a neighborhood of cubes in 3D space.
+This project provides a Python script for Blender that allows you to visualize the Iris dataset as a neighborhood of cubes in 3D space.
 Its main use is to simplify the clustered spreadsheet into a more approachable and easy way to spot patterns / clusters.

 **--What it does--**